joefg/dotfiles/README.md

 ## private aliases, functions, and credentials

 I've parted out `.bash_aliases` from `.bashrc` and for good reason: It would not be fun if you accidentally pushed private stuff to GitHub.
-Keep anything you *don't* want tracked inside .bash_aliases_private, please.
-I've added it to the gitignore.
+Keep anything you *don't* want tracked inside `.bash_aliases_private`, please.
+I've added it to the `.gitignore`.

 As yet, I have not figured this out for `.gitconfig`.